-A There is a limited number of scholarships offered at the time of admission.
+A There is a limited number of scholarships offered at the time of admission for Wisconsin and Minnesota residents, Peace Corps returnees and working professionals residing in the U.S..
 There are no full scholarships.
 All MS students can apply to jobs that are posted in the UW Jobs listing.
-International students cannot work on campus more than 20 hours per week if on an F1 Visa.
+International students can work on campus up to 20 hours per week if on an F1 Visa.

 Q What is the size of your entering class?

 A The MSPO program typically enrolls 10-15 new graduate students per year.